What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 Make sure you use the key indicators you’ve set up on LinkedIn.
 Combine them with a message that stands out.

 Maybe someone from your saved searches or lead lists has replied and told you to speak with someone else.
-That’s alright, and still progress.
-Now you know who you should outreach.
+That's alright, and still progress.
+Now you know who you should reach out to.

 It's all about multi-threading your stakeholders.